Switch

 The Switch component supports a disabled state, where the switch is visually indicated as disabled and cannot be toggled.

-To disable the switch, you can set the isDisabled
+To disable the switch, you can set the isDisabled prop to true.

 Here's an example: